Jack9025/owasp-falihax/README.md

   - Updated SQL statements to avoid SQL injection
   - Added access control to: open account, view account, make transaction, admin and dashboard pages
   - Updated pages to use get method when accessed data submitted by forms
-  - Changed SQL from sqlite to SQLAlchemy
+  - Changed SQL library from sqlite to SQLAlchemy
   - Added secret environment file (hide secret details from repository)
   - Added Postgresql support (with env file username and password to provide security)
   - Added database files to gitignore (to prevent them being pushed to repository)